Voice

 Sending and Receiving Voice

-Voice data sent to and received from Discord should be encoded with Opus, using two channels (stereo) and a sample rate of 48kHz.
-Voice Data is sent using a RTP Header, followed by encrypted Opus audio data.
-Voice encryption uses the key passed in Session Description and the nonce formed with the 12 byte header appended with 12 null bytes, if required.
+Voice data sent to and received from Discord should be encoded or decoded with Opus, using two channels (stereo) and a sample rate of 48kHz.
+Video data should be encoded or decoded using the RFCs relevant to the codec being used.
+Data is sent using a RTP Header, followed by encrypted Opus audio data or video data.
+Encryption uses the key passed in Session Description and the nonce formed with the 12 byte header appended with 12 null bytes, if required.
 Discord encrypts with the libsodium encryption library.

-When receiving data, the user who sent the voice packet is identified by caching the SSRC and user IDs received from Speaking events.
-At least one Speaking event for the user is received before any voice data is received, so the user ID should always be available.
+When receiving data, the user who sent the packet is identified by caching the SSRC and user IDs received from Speaking events.
+At least one Speaking event for the user is received before any frames are received, so the user ID should always be available.

 WebRTC Connections